Isaac Chansa: Royal Eagles

 Chansa after his stint with Zambian champions Zanaco FC, returned to South Africa to reunite with Royal Eagles F.C. coach Kosta Papic.
-The Serbian manager was at the helm at Pirates during Chansa’s first stint with "the Bucaneers" from 2004 to 2007.
+The Serbian manager was at the helm at Pirates during Chansa's first stint with "the Bucaneers" from 2004 to 2007.

 "Chansa is already training with the club and has signed but is waiting the issuing of his work permit", Papic told to kickoff.com on 8 March 2017.
 Eagles were chasing promotion this season and feel the experience of the Zambian midfielder helped them with that target.

 International career

-Chansa made gis senior international debut for Zambia on 1 May 2004 against Zimbabwe in a 1-1 draw match, where he scored a goal.
+Chansa made his senior international debut for Zambia on 1 May 2004 against Zimbabwe in a 1–1 draw match, where he scored a goal.
 Chansa was part of the Zambian 2006 African Nations Cup team, which finished third in group C in the first round of competition, thus failing to secure qualification for the quarter-finals.
 Then he also represented his country in numerous FIFA World Cup qualification matches alongside the main rounds of later African Nations Cup.

 Chansa's biggest achievement is winning the African Cup of Nations for his country in February 2012, defeating Ivory Coast.
-He was also part of the 2014 Zambian national team that took on Japan in the Pre-World Cup International Friendly in the USA.
+He was also part of the 2014 Zambia national team that took on Japan in the Pre-World Cup International Friendly in the USA.

 Between 2004 and 2016, he earned 69 international caps, representing Zambia and scoring 3 goals.